 A student’s personally identifiable information cannot be sold or released for any commercial or marketing purposes.

-A complete list of all student data elements collected by the State is available for public review at http://www.p12.nysed.gov/irs/sirs/ or by writing to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany NY 12234, email to CPO@mail.nysed.gov
+A complete list of all student data elements collected by the State is available for public review at http://www.p12.nysed.gov/irs/sirs/ or by writing to the Chief Privacy Officer, New York State Education Department (SED), 89 Washington Avenue, Albany NY 12234, email to CPO@mail.nysed.gov

 Additional student data privacy information

-This bill of rights is subject to change based on regulations of the commissioner of education and the SED chief privacy officer, as well as emerging guidance documents from SED.
+The Parents’ Bill of Rights for Data Privacy and Security is subject to change based on regulations of the commissioner of education and the SED chief privacy officer, as well as emerging guidance documents from SED.
 For example, these changes/additions will include requirements for districts to share information about third-party contractors that have access to student data, including:

 - How the student, teacher or principal data will be used